-She also has excessive secretions that need to be suctioned regularly by a skilled carer, which is one reason we is so valued by the family.
+She also has excessive secretions that need to be suctioned regularly by a skilled carer, which is one reason EACH is so valued by the family.

 Daisy has breathing difficulties, too, and every few weeks will actually stop breathing every hour for up to 18 hours.
 Keeping her airways clear requires constant repositioning and when her saturations drop she needs oxygen.